 If you are not too long, I will wait here for you all my life. – Oscar Wilde

 Some people find impatience a virtue.
-“Wow, he really gets it done now!”
-But if you’re driven by impatience then burnout is just around the corner.
+But if you’re driven by impatience, burnout is just around the corner.
 If you’re impatient you won’t take the time required to make anything worthwhile.

-Being patient does not mean that you have no sense of urgency or that you can’t get things done quickly – you must!
+Being patient does not mean that you have no sense of urgency or that you can’t get things done quickly–you must!
 Impatience is the insidious thing that creeps up when we hurry.
 Impatience is what makes us fumble the ball because we’ve already moved on to the next task.
-It’s what causes us to half-ass work.
+It’s what causes us to do half-ass work.

 Even as I write this I have a feeling of impatience.
 There are other projects that need my attention, Imptatience is creeping in to divert my attention to those things.
 But I see it, take a breath, and remember that this is the only task that matters now.